2 Church Lane

 We would like to hear your views on how we can improve services at The Church Lane Practice.
 Traditionally practices have set up Patient Participation Groups (PPGs) through volunteers and regular meetings.
 In recognition of the fact that people lead busy lives, we set up a virtual group that communicates via email.
 We ask the members of this group some questions from time to time.
 We will keep our surveys succinct so it shouldn't take up too much of your time.

 Click on this PPG Link to find out more.

 This year the practice has again conducted a survey with the PPG.
 The survey ran for the month of February 2014 and was completed by 1065 patients.

 Please click on this Local Patient Participation Report Link to view the full 2014 report including the agreed action plan.

 Online appointment booking and prescription requests

-You can book appointments online.
-You will need to register with Emis Access to use this facility.
-You will either need to be given a letter containing your unique log-in details by a receptionist or you can now also register direct online.
+You will need to register with Emis Access to use these facilities.
+You will either need to be given a letter containing your unique log-in details by a receptionist or you can register direct online.

-Follow this link to the Emis Access website to register, book an appointment online or request a repeat prescription from the list available or view your medical record summary.
+Follow this link to the Emis Access website to register, book an appointment online, request a repeat prescription from the list available or view your medical record summary.
 Please note, only prescriptions that are listed in your record as being repeat items will be shown on the website.

-We want to provide easy access to our service and a better quality of care.
+We hope that this will provide easier access to our service and a better quality of care.
 Please tell us if we do not achieve this, email MERCCG.Enquiriesemail@example.com, speak to a receptionist or fill in a feedback form (available in the waiting room).

-We offer pre-bookable evening appointments at the Patrick Doody Clinic between 6.30 and 8pm on Monday to Thursday evenings.
+We will still offer pre-bookable evening appointments at the Patrick Doody Clinic between 6.30 and 8pm on Monday to Thursday evenings.